ulb-sachsen-anhalt/digital-derivans/README.md

 The tool expects a project folder containing an image directory (default: `MAX`) and optional OCR-data directory (
 default: `FULLTEXT`').

-The *default name* of the generated PDF is derived from the project folder name.
+The *default name* of the generated PDF inside is derived from the object's folder name or can be set with `-n`-arg.

 A sample folder structure: